Computer-Programming-B/MicrobitThermometer/README.md

 Program requirements
 -----------------
 * Your program must use at least two variables to store the maximum and minimum temperatures
-* Your program must display both Celsius and Fahrenheit temperatures
+* Your program must display either Celsius or Fahrenheit temperatures depending on which button was pressed
 * Every temperature displayed on the LED should be correctly labled as Celsius or Fahrenheit
 * Submit both the Python code and an animated gif showing your program running to Google Classroom